impactlearner/national_front/README.md

 React frontend

-On the back end, with Ruby on Rails, I instantiated a customized data schema to relate the parks information; this schema acted as the database.
+On the back end, I instantiated a customized data schema to relate the parks information; this schema acts as the Ruby on Rails database.